SEKOIA-IO/documentation/docs/operation_center/integration_catalog/cloud_and_saas/google/google_cloud.md

 - A "Google Pub/Sub" trigger
 - An action that sends events to SEKOIA.IO

-To start sending Logs to SEKOIA.IO, please create a [Logs Router Sinks](https://cloud.google.com/logging/docs/export/configure_export_v2?hl=en#creating_sink) with an [Inclusion Filter](https://cloud.google.com/logging/docs/view/logging-query-language) that fit your needs (Please read the documentation dedicated to the product you want to monitor).
+To start sending Logs to SEKOIA.IO, please create a [Logs Router Sinks](https://cloud.google.com/logging/docs/export/configure_export_v2?hl=en#creating_sink) with an [Inclusion Filter](https://cloud.google.com/logging/docs/view/logging-query-language) that fits your needs (Read the documentation dedicated to the product you want to monitor).